bcgov/field-inspection-app-ios/README.md

 Before yo can use the tool you must:
 1. Get a BC Gov IDIR account;
 2. Contact the Mobile Signing Tool admin(s) and have your IDIR granted permission to use the tool.
+3. Your apple ID must be registered with the enterprise team @ BCGov
+4. You must select the enterprise team: "Govt. of The PRonvice of BC - Ministry of Labour & Citizen's Services & Open Govt"
+5. Make sure your build version has been increased since the last time you submitted a build.

 __Deploy__